oscarlr/MsPAC/cfg_readme.md

 sample name in VCF = 20977
 output phased bamfile = input_data/test_phased.bam
 ```
 `sample name in VCF` is the sample name in the VCF file. `output phased bamfile` is the output BAM file with the input reads phased.
-The input reads have a new read group tag.
-The read group tag `0` is unphased reads.
-The read group tag `1` is haplotype 1 and the tag `2` is haplotype 2.
+In the `output phased bamfile`, the input reads have a new read group tag.
+The read group tag `0`, `1`, and `2` correspond to unphased reads, haplotype 1, and haplotype 2.

 ```
 [Prep reads params]